Are you plus size and pregnant or planning for a plus size pregnancy? You’ve found the right spot!

 Where can I find plus size maternity clothes, support belts, babywearing options, nursing bras, and pillows?

-Below you'll see a link to all of your plus size pregnancy clothing needs and products!
+Below you’ll see an extensive guide to plus size pregnancy clothing needs and products!

-The most prevalent regret I hear from moms on the Plus Mommy Facebook page is not feeling confident enough in their body to have maternity photos taken.
+The most prevalent regret we hear from moms is not taking maternity photos.

 Even if you just take bathroom selfies, it’s so important that you document your pregnancy.